Page size may refer to any of the following:

 1. With computers, page size refers to the size of a page, which is a block of stored memory.
 Page size affects the amount of memory needed and space used when running programs.
 Most operating systems allow for the determination of the page size when a program begins running, which allows it to calculate the most efficient use of memory while running that program.

-3. With print documents, page size typically refers to the size of the paper the document will be printed on, such as letter size (8.5 x 11 inches) or legal (8.5 x 14 inches).
+3. With print documents, page size refers to the size of the paper for the final printed document.
+Examples include letter size (8.5 x 11-inches) or legal (8.5 x 14-inches).